-Property Right Right to Enter (Permit) Required/needed for the project Not required/needed for the project Element of project design Not part of project design Prior to offer Post offer Mitigation for compensable damage Requested by owner Show rights on ROW plan Not shown on ROW plan Valuation includes cost of item No compensation paid Temporary Construction Easement (TCE) obtained Permit obtained Transfers with ownership Non-transferrable Sufficient for construction Not sufficient for construction regulations, as the "...acquisitions - Early acquisition is defined in federal regulations, as the "...acquisition of real property by State or local governments in advance of Federal authorization or agreement."
-In practical use, early acquisition refers to the acquisition of real property prior to the final NEPA decision on a project: The Record of Decision, or ROD, for projects developed with an Environment Impact Statement (EIS); a Finding of No Significant Impact, or FONSI, for projects developed with an Environmental Assessment (EA); or, a Categorical Exclusion (DCE/ECS).
+Property Right Right to Enter (Permit) Required/needed for the project Not required/needed for the project Element of project design Not part of project design Prior to offer Post offer Mitigation for compensable damage Requested by owner Show rights on ROW plan Not shown on ROW plan Valuation includes cost of item No compensation paid Temporary Construction Easement (TCE) obtained Permit obtained Transfers with ownership Non-transferrable Sufficient for construction Not sufficient for construction

+23 CFR 710.501(a) NEPA Categorical Exclusions - A Guidebook for Local Agencies .44 Early/Advance Acquisitions - Early acquisition is defined in federal regulations, as the "...acquisition of real property by State or local governments in advance of Federal authorization or agreement."
+In practical use, early acquisition refers to the acquisition of real property prior to the final NEPA decision on a project: The Record of Decision (ROD), for projects developed with an Environment Impact Statement (EIS); a Finding of No Significant Impact (FONSI), for projects developed with an Environmental Assessment (EA); or, a Categorical Exclusion (DCE/ECS).
 WSDOT has two types of early acquisitions; those that occur prior to the initiation of NEPA and those that occur after the initiation of NEPA but prior to NEPA approval.
-Those acquisitions occurring after the initiation of NEPA but prior to NEPA approval are referred to as "concurrent early acquisitions".
-Advance acquisition, as discussed it subsection 4 below, is a term that refers specifically to hardship acquisitions and protective buying.